 First, ECGs in consumer-grade wearables are certainly a niche feature.
 If you don’t have heart issues, you may not use your wearable’s ECG more than once!
-Companies that make wearables know this, which is a reason why we don’t see ECGs tacked onto every single smartwatch.
-This will likely continue to be the case going forward.
+Companies that make wearables know this, which is why we don’t see ECGs tacked onto every single smartwatch.
+This will likely continue to be the case in the future.

-Also, in order to sell a wearable with an ECG, the sensor first needs to receive medical clearance before going to market.
-In the US, ECGs need to be FDA certified, while CE clearance needs to be granted in Europe.
+Also, to sell a wearable with an ECG, the sensor first needs to receive medical clearance before going to market.
+ECGs need to be FDA certified in the US, while CE clearance needs to be granted in Europe.
 We’ve seen this approval process completely halt devices from launching in certain regions.

-The Withings ScanWatch, which was announced in January 2020, is still awaiting FDA approval in the US, meaning it hasn’t been able to go on sale in that region.
-However, CE clearance was granted early on, so you can buy the device in that region.
+The Withings ScanWatch, which was announced in January 2020, is still awaiting FDA approval in the US, meaning it hasn’t been sold in that region.
+However, CE clearance was granted early on in Europe, so you can buy the device in that region.

 Fitbit also ran into the issue with the Fitbit Sense.
 It actually launched the smartwatch on time in the US, though FDA clearance came a few months later.
 ECG functionality finally rolled out to the watch in October 2020.

 Which wearables have ECG sensors?

 As mentioned, a growing number of consumer-grade wearables now have ECG sensors.
 Here are some of our favorites:

 - Apple Watch Series 6: Review | Check pricing